cosmin1994p/time_series_AI_models/README.md

 Each model is to be run individually in this version.
 There is a project on progress that will make the run automatic for all of them.
-If any special conditions there is a readme file inside the folder
+If any special conditions there is a readme file inside each folder